10 Best Minnesota Travel Guide Books Every Day Tripper Needs

 Ask any hiker what their go-to travel book is and they will always tell you to get 60 Hikes Within 60 Miles: Minneapolis and St. Paul: Including Hikes In and Around the Twin Cities.

 The author Tom Watson does a great job of exploring all the parks in the area.
-There is a step by step instructions on the entire hike.
+There are step-by-step instructions on the entire hike.

 Day Trips from the Twin Cities by Lisa Meyers